jjmchew/jjmchew.github.io/RB129/writtenStudyNotes.md

 - can only inherit from 1 class [source](https://launchschool.com/books/oo_ruby/read/inheritance#inheritancevsmodules)
 - class inheritance is typically used for "is a" relationships (e.g., Dog is a Mammal)
 - can call `.superclass` on a class to find the superclass [source](https://launchschool.com/books/oo_ruby/read/inheritance#accidentalmethodoverriding)
+- Ruby has only *single inheritance* (can only inherit from 1 super class) [source](https://launchschool.com/lessons/dfff5f6b/assignments/2cf31cc8)

 #### Encapsulation
 - hiding functionality and making it unavailable to the rest of the code base [source](https://launchschool.com/books/oo_ruby/read/the_object_model#whyobjectorientedprogramming)
 - a form of data protection
 - accomplished by creating objects and exposing interfaces (i.e., methods) to interact with those objects
+- can use method access control to achieve this [source](https://launchschool.com/lessons/dfff5f6b/assignments/8c6b8604)

 #### Polymorphism
 - ability for different data types to respond to a common interface [source](https://launchschool.com/books/oo_ruby/read/the_object_model#whyobjectorientedprogramming)
+- ability of different object types to respond to the same method invocation, often, but not always, in different ways [source](https://launchschool.com/lessons/dfff5f6b/assignments/8c6b8604)
+  - different data can respond to a common interface
-- can be accomplished through inheritance (and override)
+- can be accomplished through inheritance (and override) [source](https://launchschool.com/lessons/dfff5f6b/assignments/8c6b8604)
+  - can define a generic (empty, if necessary) method in the superclass which is inherited by all subclasses
+  - as required, override the generic method to define subclass-specific behaviours (e.g., `move` method of class `Animal` may be diferent for `Fish` class vs `Coral` class)
-- can also be accomplished by creating objects which have methods of the same name (so they can exhibit similar behaviours)
+- can also be accomplished by creating objects which have methods of the same name (so they can exhibit similar behaviours) [source](https://launchschool.com/lessons/dfff5f6b/assignments/8c6b8604)
+  - "duck-typing" : when *unrelated* types both respond to the same method name, take the same number of arguments
+  - methods should be intentionally related by design to be polymorphic (e.g., `draw` in `Circle` class should NOT be related to `draw` in `Blinds` class)

 </details>